danog/MadelineProtoDocs/docs/API_docs/constructors/messageEntityMention.md

 ---
 title: "messageEntityMention"
-description: "Message entity mentioning the current user"
+description: "Message entity mentioning a user by @username; messageEntityMentionName can also be used to mention users by their ID."
 nav_exclude: true
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---